MicrosoftDocs/azure-devops-yaml-schema/task-reference/nuget-authenticate-v1.md

 **`feedUrl`** - **Azure Artifacts URL**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If this is set, workloadIdentityServiceConnection is required.
+If this is set, `workloadIdentityServiceConnection` is required.
 All other inputs are ignored.
-Not compatible with nuGetServiceConnections.
-Feed Url should be in the NuGet service index format, e.g. https://pkgs.dev.azure.com/{ORG_NAME}/{PROJECT}/_packaging/{FEED_NAME}/nuget/v3/index.json/.
+Not compatible with `nuGetServiceConnections`.
+Feed Url should be in the NuGet service index format: `https://pkgs.dev.azure.com/{ORG_NAME}/{PROJECT}/_packaging/{FEED_NAME}/nuget/v3/index.json`.
 <!-- :::editable-content-end::: -->
 <br>